wying3/how-to-run-tnf-cverifier-preflight-using-dci/use_dci_auto_publish_container_image.md

 # How to use DCI to Auto-publish Project certification Container Images
-Noormally with DCI we can use Preflight to scan container or operator bundle images for CVE then submit the test results to Connect Portal and remote CI remote server GUI.
+Normally with DCI we can use Preflight to scan container or operator bundle images for CVE then submit the test results to Connect Portal and remote CI remote server GUI.
 But for other mandatory fields and product-lists are still NOT updated, these unfinished business can be fully automate e2e Auto-Publish.

 ## Purpose